 For those people who have visited Vietnam or those who are familiar with the Vietnamese culture and its people, it’s a safe guess that they have encountered several people who have the surname Nguyen.
-And yes, they are most probably not related to each other.

-Two out of five Vietnamese people have the surname, making them twice as common when compared to the Kims of Korea.
+Two out of five Vietnamese people have the surname, making them twice as common when compared to the Kims of Korea

 In 1400, Hồ Quý Ly overturned the Trần Dynasty, established himself as emperor and killed many of their descendants upon building the Hồ Dynasty.
 When it itself collapsed in 1407, in fear of retribution, many of Hồ descendants changed their surname to Nguyễn.

 The same thing happened in 1592, upon the collapse of the Mạc Dynasty,and in 1802, when the Nguyễn Dynasty (the descendants of the Nguyễn Lords) took power.
 While others fled to China, most of the Vietnamese who feared being executed of the newly established regime chose to change their surnames to Nguyễn.